mabujo/googleCard-Wordpress/readme.txt

 1. googleCards widget in the sidebar

 == Changelog ==
+= 0.4.6 =
+* Another fix for profile picture and circle count failing after google changed the plus profiles...

 = 0.4.5 =
 * This update fixes fetching of the circle count and the profile picture - it broke when Google changed the class names of the containing elements.